 The larger and more complex the system the more time it will take to create an effective search.

 Precision and recall are often used in information science to describe how well a search functions.
 You can compare them to sensitivity and specificity.
-A very precise search returns a small number of results and is likely to miss useful articles.
-A search that has high recall finds nearly everything about a topic; however much of what is found is irrelevant.
-A high recall search requires much more time and effort to evaluate the results.
-The take aways?
+A very precise search returns a small number of useful results and is likely to miss other relevant articles.
+A search that has high recall finds nearly everything about a topic.
+Much of what is found is irrelevant.
+A high recall search requires more time and effort to sort results.
+Take aways?
 There is a tradeoff between precision and recall in searches.
-There is no such thing as a perfect.
+There is no such thing as a perfect search.
 It is necessary to consult multiple sources to lower the chances of missing important papers.
 Examining related articles and reference lists of pertinent articles will identify additional relevant information.

 One of the cornerstones of Evidence-Based Practice (EBP also called Evidence-Based Medicine or EBM) is the PICO model.
 PICO is a framework which helps questioners frame a clinical question.

 The search process is iterative.
 It is rare to create a good search on a new topic in your first attempt.
-There is usually some trial and error, with gradual improvement
+Trial and error will lead to an improved search

 Formulate the Search: To use a database effectively, think before you type!

 1. After some background reading your original question may need to be reformulated; it may begin to look like several questions or you may answer it with background information.
-What might be a problem with not looking at foreground sources?
+What is a problem with not looking at foreground sources?

 2. Create a simple, searchable question.
 This is the single most important (and difficult) step!

 What does “simple searchable” mean?
 Avoid unnecessary detail.
 Carefully choose your words.
 Be willing to change words if they do not seem to work when you do your search.
-To build a simple searchable question try out the following 4 construction methods to try out follow:
+To build a simple searchable question try out the following 4 construction methods:

 a.
 Make a simple sentence of your question.
-Use the subject and object as search terms, avoid the verb as search engines are usually no good with those.
+Use the subject and object as search terms, avoid the verbs as search engines are usually no good with those.
 Search engines do not understand cause and effect or time relationships.

 b.
 Write down a list of all the concepts within your topic.
 Select the most important two or three as your search terms.